AsmisAlan/dolphin/README.md

-# Delfin alpha
+# Dolphin alpha

-This project aims to be a repository of a group of tools that can be builded over IA to generate content.
+This project is a POC of a crazy idea of having many IA tools in the same place controled by configurable workflows.

-## How it works

-The main idea is to build an app that is able to connect different tools to resolve different issues.